Geological-Survey-of-Western-Australia/atratus/docs/source/high_level_design.rst

 ----------------

 | All systems we build in this space do so with a single goal.
-| Loading data to centralised ‘cleaned’ location.
+| Loading data to centralised "cleaned" location.

 **Systems and Tools**

-- Tchaikovsky : Orchestration, Loadbalancing, Resource Creation\*
+- Cygnets  : Domain Specific Transformation and Load
 - Atratus  : File Classification
-- Cygnets : Domain Specific Transformation and Load
+- Skippy   : Downhole Petrophysics (.las file) harmonisation
+- GravHarm : Gravity point data harmonisation

 **Outputs**